-- (1) Ambiguities appear in graphical representations, where FADH2 is the product of SDH and the substrate of CII synonymous with SDH (Figure 3a,b; Suppl Figure S2). - (2) Ambiguity evolved to misconception in graphical representations (Figure 3c,d). - (3) Graphical errors on electron entry from FADH2 into CII show up without comment (Figure 3e,f; Suppl Figures S3). - (4) Instead of NADH+H+→NAD+ there appears NADH→NAD++H+ (or +2H+) and by analogy FADH2→FAD +2H+ (Figure 3g; Suppl Figure S4) or FADH2→FADH (Figure 3h).
-The analogy NADH→NAD+ is taken further to include a charge for FAD or even writing FADH+ (Figure 3i,j; Suppl Figures S5 and S6).
-Disturbing patterns are shown in various figures with analogous representations of oxidation of NADH and FADH2 (Table 2).

-Finally, error propagation from graphical representation (Figure 3) leads to misconception in the text: 'SDH reduces FAD to FADH2, which donates its electrons to complex II'; 'each complete turn of the TCA cycle generates three NADH and one FADH2 molecules, which donate their electrons to complex I and complex II, respectively'; 'complex I and complex II oxidize NADH and FADH2, respectively' (Arnold, Finley 2023).
+- (1) Ambiguities appear in graphical representations, where FADH2 is the product and substrate of CII (synonymous with SDH) in the same figure (Figure 3; Suppl Figure S2). - (2) Correct representation or ambiguity evolved to misconception in graphical representations (Figure 4). - (3) Graphical errors on electron entry from FADH2 into CII show up without comment in or context to the text (Figure 5; Suppl Figures S3).
+Instead of NADH+H+ \rightarrow NAD+ there appears NADH \rightarrow NAD++H+ (or +2H+) and by analogy FADH \rightarrow FAD +2H+ (Figure 5d; Suppl Figure S4).
+The analogy NADH \rightarrow NAD+ is taken further to include a charge for FAD or even writing FADH+ as the product (Figure 6; Suppl Figure S5). - (4) Error propagation from graphical representation (Figure 3a) to misunderstanding in the text: 'SDH reduces FAD to FADH2, which donates its electrons to complex II'; 'each complete turn of the TCA cycle generates three NADH and one FADH2 molecules, which donate their electrons to complex I and complex II, respectively'; 'complex I and complex II oxidize NADH and FADH2, respectively' (Arnold, Finley 2023).